Programming-cases/Data-Science-and-Analytics/README.md

 # Juan-Pablo-Delzo
-Some new cases in data analysis
+Some new cases of data analysis